-- Take and record the camper’s temperature for 5 days leading up to and the morning of the first day of camp
+- Take and record the camper’s temperature on the morning of the first day of camp

 - Self-screening for the presence of symptoms (fever of 100.4 °F or greater, cough, shortness of breath, diarrhea, fatigue, headache, muscle aches, nausea, loss of taste or smell, sore throat, vomiting, etc.) within the past two weeks.

 - Determining if, within the past two weeks, the individual has traveled nationally or internationally